rubinius/literate-ruby/README.md

 Any part of this work for which the CC-BY-NC-ND-4.0 license is not applicable is licensed under the [Mozilla Public License 2.0]().
 See LICENSE.MPL-2.0.

 Any part of this work that is known to be derived from an existing work is licensed under the license of that existing work.
-Where such license is known, the license text is included in the LICENSE.<ext> file, where <ext> indicates the license.
+Where such license is known, the license text is included in the LICENSE.ext file, where "ext" indicates the license.